MlLearnerAkash/Udacity-Sensor-fusion-python/lectures/lec3-2-range-doppler-estimation.md

 #### Exercise: FFT

-Using the MATLAB code ([4fce1f4](https://github.com/fanweng/Udacity-Sensor-Fusion-Nanodegree/commit/4fce1f45d0f4523c8f8d659bd49d77079a11c485)), I constructed a signal with two frequency components plus random noise.
+Using the Python code ([FFT](Udacity-Sensor-Fusion-Nanodegree/lectures/src/fft.py)), I constructed a signal with two frequency components plus random noise.
 Then FFT was used to extract the frequency components of the signal buried in noise, which are about 45Hz and 80Hz.

 <img src="media/fft-exercise.png" width="800" height="300" />